owanturist/react-impulse/README.md

 }
 ```

-That's fairly simple, but not quite useful since there is no way to read the Counter's value.
-You want to keep the state inside the component so the only way to get the value is to pass the `onChange` callback to the `Counter` component:
+That's fairly simple but not quite useful since there is no way to read the Counter's value.
+You want to keep the state inside the component, so the only way to get the value is to pass the `onChange` callback to the `Counter` component:

 ```tsx
 import React from 'react'